 Car Seat Laws, Transportation Services, & Local Airlines

-Children under 7 years of age must use an appropriate child seat in Antigua and Barbuda.
+Children under seven years of age must use an appropriate child seat in Antigua and Barbuda.
 Both drivers and passengers must wear seat belts at all times.
 It’s fairly easy to rent a car, or to take a bus or taxi.
-The Barbuda Express ferry runs five days a week between St. John’ and Barbuda.
+The Barbuda Express ferry runs five days a week between St. John’s and Barbuda.
 If you opt for a rental car, Antigua and Barbuda have a number of roundabouts.
 Approach them with caution and always give way to vehicles on your right.
-A local driving permit, available from car-rental agencies, is also required.
+A local driving permit, available from car rental agencies, is also required.
 Speed limits are 10-12 mph in city areas and 30 mph in rural areas.
 The main domestic airlines are LIAT, Air St. Kitts/Nevis, Carib Aviation, Caribbean Airlines, and Montserrat Airways, with service to most neighboring islands and international flights.

 Other Things to Know Before Visiting Antigua and Barbuda with Kids